Abdullah007noman/graph-routing-algos/README.md

 This repository contains a Python implementation of Dijkstra's algorithm, one of the most fundamental algorithms for finding shortest paths in graphs with non-negative edge weights.
 The implementation is designed to be both efficient and educational, with step-by-step visualization capabilities to help understand how the algorithm works.

+## Algorithm Explanation

+Dijkstra's algorithm finds the shortest path between a source node and all other nodes in a graph with non-negative weights.
+It works as follows:

+1. Initialize distances to all nodes as infinity except the source node (distance = 0)
+2. Add the source node to a priority queue
+3. While the priority queue is not empty:
+   - Extract the node with the minimum distance
+   - For each neighbor of the extracted node:
+     - Calculate potential new distance through the current node
+     - If this new distance is shorter than the known distance, update it
+     - Add the neighbor to the priority queue with its new distance
+4. Return the distances to all nodes

+The time complexity is O((V + E) log V) where V is the number of vertices and E is the number of edges.
 ## Usage

 ### Basic Usage